igor-baiborodine/java-various-examples/ocp-upgrade-java8/README.md

 - 2.8.
 Develop the code that use method reference; including refactor the code that use Lambda expression to use method references: [MethodReferenceExample.java](https://github.com/igor-baiborodine/java-various-examples/blob/master/ocp-upgrade-java8/src/main/java/com/kiroule/ocpupgradejava8/topic2_8/MethodReferenceExample.java)

 #####3.
 Filtering Collections with Lambdas
 - 3.1.
-Develop the code that iterates a collection by using forEach; including method chaining
+Develop the code that iterates a collection by using forEach; including method chaining: [ForEachExample.java](https://github.com/igor-baiborodine/java-various-examples/blob/master/ocp-upgrade-java8/src/main/java/com/kiroule/ocpupgradejava8/topic3_1/ForEachExample.java)
 - 3.2.
 Describe the Stream interface and pipelines
 - 3.3.
 Filter a collection using lambda expressions
 - 3.4.
 Identify lambda operations that are lazy